gazebosim/gz-physics/tutorials/09_use_custom_engine.md

 Before we dive into the feature implementation, we need to understand how the features are defined.

-The \ref ignition::physics::ConstructEmptyWorldFeature "ConstructEmptyWorldFeature" is declared in a function template file `ign-physics/include/ignition/physics/ConstructEmpty.hh`:
+The \ref ignition::physics::ConstructEmptyWorldFeature "ConstructEmptyWorldFeature" is declared in a function template file `ign-physics/include/ignition/physics/ConstructEmpty.hh`.

-/snippet include/ignition/physics/ConstuctEmpty.hh ConstructEmptyWorld

 Ignition Physics library uses function templates to specify features that accept generic types.
 The use of templates makes it easier to implement features using different physics engine APIs,